ozi121/Cyclystic-Project/README.md

 **Data Cleaning Process**

 I chose R for the cleaning of this dataset as it has millions of rows.
 I used RGui but RStudio cloud or RStudio desktop works perfectly fine.
-Before starting, load all the packages that will be needed for the analysis.
-Since I have them alredy loaded, I will go straight to calling the libraries.
+Before starting, install all the packages that will be needed for the analysis.
+Since I have them alredy installed, I will go straight to loading the libraries.

 library (tidyverse)